 4.1 The Treasury Management Strategy Statement has been prepared in accordance with the revised Code.
-Accordingly, the Council's Treasury Management Strategy (TMS) is approved annually by the full Council and receives, as a minimum, a mid-year TMS report and an annual Treasury Management outturn report for the previous year by no later than the 30th September of the following year.
-In addition quarterly reports are made to Cabinet and the Audit and Governance Committee and monitoring reports are reviewed by members in both executive and scrutiny functions respectively.
+Accordingly, the Authority's Treasury Management Strategy (TMS) is approved annually by the Authority and the Authority now receive, as a minimum, a mid-year TMS report and an annual Treasury Management outturn report for the previous year by no later than the 30th September of the following year.
+In addition quarterly reports are made to the Authority and the Governance Committee and monitoring reports are reviewed by members in both executive and scrutiny functions respectively.
 The aim of these reporting arrangements is to ensure that those with ultimate responsibility for the treasury management function appreciate fully the implications of treasury management policies and activities, and that those implementing policies and executing transactions have properly fulfilled their responsibilities with regard to delegation and reporting.

-The Council adopted the following reporting arrangements in accordance with the requirements of the Code:
+The Authority adopted the following reporting arrangements in accordance with the requirements of the Code: -

-Area of Responsibility Council/ Committee/ Officer Frequency Treasury Management Policy Statement (revised) Full Council Reaffirmed annually and updated as appropriate Treasury Management Strategy / Annual Investment Strategy Full Council Annually before the start of the year Treasury Management Strategy / Annual Investment Strategy - mid year report Full Council Mid year Treasury Management Strategy / Annual Investment Strategy -updates or revisions at other times Full Council As appropriate Annual Treasury Management Outturn Report Full Council Annually by 30/9 after the end of the financial year Treasury Management Monitoring Reports Executive Director of Commercial and Corporate Services Monthly Treasury Management Practices Executive Director of Commercial and Corporate Services Annually Scrutiny of Treasury Management Strategy Cabinet / Audit and Governance Committee Annually before Full Council Scrutiny of Treasury Management Performance Cabinet / Audit and Governance Committee Quarterly
+Area of Responsibility Authority/ Committee/ Officer Frequency Treasury Management Policy Statement (revised) Full Authority Reaffirmed annually and updated as appropraite Treasury Management Strategy / Annual Investment Strategy Full Authority Annually before the start of the year Treasury Management Strategy / Annual Investment Strategy - mid year report Full Authority Mid year Treasury Management Strategy / Annual Investment Strategy - updates or revisions at other times Full Authority As appropriate Annual Treasury Management Outturn Report Full Authority Annually by 30/9 after the end of the financial year Treasury Management Monitoring Reports Finance Officer Monthly Treasury Management Practices Finance Officer Annually Scrutiny of Treasury Management Strategy Governance Committee Annually before Full Authority Scrutiny of Treasury Management Performance Governance Committee Quarterly